ardnet/commerce_paydollar/README.txt

 Description
 ===========
-Integrates PayDollar as a payment gateway for Drupal Commerce.
+Integrates PayDollar as a payment gateway for Drupal Commerce by using credit card, which support for VISA, MasterCard, American Express, JCB, and Diners Club.
 Provides an options to select between live and test environment of PayDollar payment, and also provide an option to use 3D Transaction for the payment.
 Currently support 4 currencies, which is USD, SGD, HKD and CNY.